sanjanaUpadhyaya/Information-and-Network-Security/README.md

 ## Contributing
 Feel free to contribute by submitting issues or pull requests.
 Follow the guidelines in `CONTRIBUTING.md`.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out to `your-email@example.com` or create an issue in the repository.
+For any queries, reach out to `sanjanasathish04@gmail.com` or create an issue in the repository.

----
 Happy Coding! 🚀